Typha orientalis

 Typha orientalis, commonly known as bulrush, cumbungi, or raupō, is a perennial herbaceous plant in the genus Typha.
 It is native to Australia, New Zealand, Malaysia, Indonesia, Japan, Korea, Mongolia, Myanmar, Philippines, China and the Russian Far East (Sakhalin and Primorye).

 T. orientalis is a wetland plant that grows on the edges of ponds, lakes, salt marshes, and slow flowing rivers and streams.

-Use
+Description

+Typha orientalis is a perennial herb which grows up to 3 m in height and has a rhizome of up to 40 mm in diameter.
+The long, sausage-like flower spikes are between 300–500 mm in length.

+Taxonomy

+The species was first described by Carl Borivoj Presl in the Epimeliae Botanicae in 1851.

+Etymology

+The species epithet orientalis refers to the species being found in East Asia.
+The plant's Māori name, raupō, is a word used in different Polynesian languages to describe bulrushes.

+Distribution

+The species is found across East Asia, Southeast Asia, Australia and New Zealand.
+The plant was introduced to the Chatham Islands of New Zealand by Māori.

+Uses

 Known as raupō in New Zealand, the plant was quite useful to Māori.
-The rhizomes were cooked and eaten, while the flowers were baked into cakes.
+The rhizomes were cooked and eaten, while the pollen was collected and baked into cakes known as pungapunga.
 The leaves were used for roofs and walls and occasionally for canoe sails, as well as a material for making kites.
-Māori introduced the plant to the Chatham Islands.
+Many of the first shelters constructed for European settlers in the 19th century were made from raupō.